Girijapathi/acc_test/README.md

 # acc_test

 ## 1. Describe yourself
 ####   My name is Girijapathi Math, from Karnataka India.
 I like to play badminton and listen to music to keep positive intent.
 Completed Masters in Computer Applications from Bangalore university in 2014.
-Professionally I have total of 4.6 years experience, from past 3 years  working as we web developer.
+Professionally I have total of 4.6 years experience, from past 3 years  working as a web developer.

 ## 2. You discover a bug in the codebase.
 What steps do you take?
 #### 1. Gather codebase version information, log files if any, error message/bug details if not provided.
 #### 2. Try to re-create the bug at in-house setup.
-#### 3. Once issue could re-create at in-house/ develooper accessible test/dev environment, going through stack trace of issue and figure out which face of code introduced bug and possible solutions.
+#### 3. Once issue could re-create at in-house/ developer accessible test/dev environment, going through stack trace of issue and figure out which face of code introduced bug and possible solutions.
 #### 4. Coding the best possible solution and demoing to team and if there is better solution adopt it and provide fix.
-#### 5. Making development team about the scenario which introduced bug.
+#### 5. Making development team aware about the scenario which introduced bug and possible root cause to prevent it.

 ## 3. Describe the kinds of tests you would write at various points in the SDLC
 #### 1. Unit testing and Graybox testing the code during development.
 #### 2. Integration testing after completing the development phase.

 ## 4.